marquee/runtime/README.md

    Keys or whatever that have write privileges.)

+## Running the project

+First, make sure you are in the virtualenv: `$ workon <project_name>`

+To run the project in debug mode, with the auto reloader, use `$ python run.py debug`.

+To run the project as if it is on Heroku, use `$ foreman start`.

+## Deploying the project

+(Assuming Heroku) To deploy, just `$ git push heroku master`.
+You’ll also want to run `$ cake deploy:static` if you made changes to the static assets.

 ## Static Files

 Static assets require CoffeeScript and Compass, as usual.
 The build process is managed by `cake`.
 The source files go into `static_source/` and come out in `static/`.

 ### `$ cake <command>`